skip navigation

 On paper (based on target distances and sizes), you should be able to use a 2-3moa shooting system (gun, ammo, accessories).
 In practice, stacking a 3moa system on top of movement while on the clock can be frustrating and disappointing.

-We are hosting sanctioned PRS22 matches the third Sunday each month (so far, keep an eye on the calendar).
+We are hosting sanctioned PRS22 matches the third Sunday most months (so far, keep an eye on the calendar).
 PRS22 is similar to NRL22 in that it's a scaled version of the Precision Rifle Series centerfire long range matches.
-Where it differs is that we will shoot out to (and sometimes past) 300 yards!
-PRS also does not publish a standard course of fire each month, the match director gets to make it up and it's a surprise for everyone.
+Where it differs is that we will shoot out past 300 yards!
+These matches do not publish a standard course of fire each month, the match director gets to make it up and it's a surprise for everyone.
+NRL22x is the long range version of NRL matches, like PRS there is no posted COF to see ahead of time.

 What you need to bring